Are you a shy person?

 I am.
 Mingling with people at social events used to make my palms sweat.
 I’d feel isolated, wondering what on Earth was wrong with me.

 Then I moved to London.
-From the first interaction I had at my University I felt a sudden change.
+From the first interaction at my University I felt a sudden change.

-People asked me questions, strangers introduced me to more strangers – all of them smiling and interested in what life was like where I came from.
+People asked me questions, strangers introduced me to more strangers – all of them smiling and showing interest in what life was like where I came from.

 ‘You’re a published writer, how amazing’ was the line I enjoyed most.

 I was in heaven.
 There was nothing wrong with me after all.